Regex / String Methods

 let str = 'A drop of ink may make a million think';

-Can you explain the function and syntax of the str.replace() string method?
+Can you explain the function of the str.replace() string method?

 View Answer: